vishalvshekkar/S3DeduplicationHelper/README.md

 A swift-cli tool to fetch all objects in an S3 bucket filtered by a key prefix and provide mechasnisms to find duplicates among those keys using eTag and size of each objects.

+> Note: This is not production-ready yet.
+I haven't extensively tested it.
+The tool does not yet contain any destructive operations for this reason.
+Read Contributions section to help develop this.

 ## What does this tool do?

 Each object added to an AWS S3 bucket has something called an `ETag` (Entity Tag) attributed to it.
 This is a hash of the file content without considering the meta data.
 This hash is not always md5.